FhenixProtocol/cofhe-docs/docs/devdocs/architecture/user-facing-utilities/cofhejs.md

 ## Installation

-To get started with cofhejs, you need to install it as a dependency in your JavaScript project.
+To get started with Cofhejs, you need to install it as a dependency in your JavaScript project.
 You can do this using npm (Node Package Manager) or Yarn.
 Open your terminal and navigate to your project's directory, then run the following:

 <Tabs>
   <TabItem value="yarn" label="yarn">